alexylon/Ferrocrypt/README.md

 <br/>

-##### Symmetric encryption with password-based key derivation
+##### Symmetric encryption, which utilizes password-based key derivation

-Suitable for personal use, where the data is encrypted and decrypted with the same password.
+An excellent option for personal use cases.
+With this mode, data is encrypted and decrypted using the same password, providing a simple and straightforward approach to securing sensitive information.

 ###### Encrypt file or directory / Decrypt file